Shivanshu-Kashyap/NARRATA/readme.md

 ## 📞 Support

-For support, email support@narrata.com or create an issue in this repository.
+For support, email shivanshukashyap996@gmail.com or create an issue in this repository.

 ***

-**Made with ❤️ by the Narrata Team**
+**Made with ❤️ by the Shivanshu Kashyap**